karol-brejna-i/webpage-screenshot-action/README.md

 # Webpage Screenshot Action

-This action takes a screenshot of a webpage.
+Capture a screenshot of a webpage, across Windows, Mac, and Linux.
-It also allows running some arbitrary JavaScript code on the page before taking the screenshot (for example for navigation, DOM validation, etc.).
+This action also allows running some arbitrary JavaScript code on the page before taking the screenshot (for example for navigation, DOM validation, etc.).

 Its initial purpose was to help ensure PR quality